What is a Good 5K Time for a Beginner

 I hate to sound like a broken record but very runner is different, and 5K times can vary.

-Here’s a rough guide to give you an idea of where you might fall:
+Here’s a ballpark idea of where you might fall:

 • Intermediate runners: If you’ve been running consistently for about six months and clocking 15-20 miles a week, you might finish a 5K in 20-25 minutes.
 Adding tempo runs and speedwork can help improve your time.

-• Elite runners: For the pros, finishing between 15-17 minutes is the standard.
-And for those logging over 20 miles a week for at least a year, finishing between 15-20 minutes is more typical.
+• Elite runners: Pros usually finish in the 15-17 minute range..
+And for those logging over 40 miles a week for at least a year, finishing between 15-20 minutes is more typical.

 To put things into perspective, the world record for the men’s 5K is 12:37.35 (held by Kenenisa Bekele), and for women, it’s 14:11.15 (held by Tirunesh Dibaba).
 That’s lightning fast!